Does studying Japanese through anime work? Is it an effective study method?

 The best way to learn any language is to not quit studying it.
 This makes finding enjoyable study resources a huge priority.

 For example, a little over a year ago, I played all of Skyrim in Japanese.
 Talk about obscure language.
 90% of that games language is pretty much useless in everyday life.

-Just the other day I heard the word (四字熟語 / yojijukugo / “kanji compound”) 相思相愛 / soushi souai, which means something like “mutual love” or “to be deeply in love with one another.”
+Just the other day I heard the word 相思相愛 (soushi souai), which means something like "mutual love" or "to be deeply in love with one another."

-I’ll never forget this phrase, because it’s what Aela the Huntress (Queen of Side-Boob) said to me when I asked he to marry me:
+I'll never forget this phrase, because it's what Aela the Huntress said to me when I asked he to marry me:

 I learned useful Japanese from someone named Aela the Huntress.
 Surely you could learn a bit of Japanese from anime.

 By the way, last night Rei and I watched an episode of Friends that's she's already been through on her flashcards, and she was stoked.
 Because it feels awesome to understand TV shows in the language you're studying.
 It's motivating, fun, and reassuring.

 Isn't that more important than studying something useful and boring that makes you want to quit entirely?

 By the way, an even better way to learn Japanese is to sign up for NativShark.